 Operating Hours: 10:00am – 4:00 pm (Monday- Saturday)

-In addition to the helpline and the dementia day care centre, ARDSI Calcutta Chapter also conducts awareness programs and other events.
-Update Nov 2014: In September 2014, the chapter also started a dementia clinic in Dishari Hospital in Chandernagore.
-For more information/ appointment, please contact the ARDSI Calcutta Chapter as given above.
+ARDSI Calcutta Chapter also conducts awareness programs and various events.
+In September 2014, the chapter started a dementia clinic in Dishari Hospital in Chandernagore.
+For more information/ appointment, please contact them.

 News and updates from ARDSI Kolkata are available in their newsletters, available here .